MoonPoet/xaprb-src/content/blog/three-keys-rewarding-career-challenge-impact-people.md

 considering deeply.
 What does Glenn mean when he writes this?

 > Often now, I meet young people who want to  be  something more than they want to  do something.
 What they really want, not unreasonably, is to progress in their career.
-What they don’t realize is that this progression will end, but their career won’t.
+What they don't realize is that this progression will end, but their career won't.

 The company I founded, [VividCortex](https://www.vividcortex.com), has four Core Values: growth, empathy, pragmatism, and inclusiveness.
 Hopefully it's obvious how the three attributes of a great career, and how I use those to attract the best and keep out the rest, align with these four Core Values.
 If you're interested, [we're hiring](https://www.vividcortex.com/company/careers).